aarnphm/morph/docs/content/SRS/SRS.md

 ### Work Partitioning

-Key business events represent the actions and scenarios that tinymorph responds to during typical usage.
-These events encompass user interactions, system activities, and the flow of information across `tinymorph`'s components.
+Key business events represent the actions and scenarios that morph responds to during typical usage.
+These events encompass user interactions, system activities, and the flow of information across `morph`'s components.
 It offers a detailed view of the operational flow.

-Understanding the key business events for `tinymorph` is essential for partitioning the work into manageable sections, ensuring each business use case (BUC) is clearly defined and independently understood.
+Understanding the key business events for `morph` is essential for partitioning the work into manageable sections, ensuring each business use case (BUC) is clearly defined and independently understood.
 By breaking the work into logical segments it enables the process to help support better design decisions, validate workflows, and manage requirements effectively to ultimately maintain a user-centric focus throughout development.

 The business event list is presented in a tabular format.
 Each event includes: